 One support person per day may visit for the following:

 - Adults with a cognitive, physical, developmental, or mental disability requiring help with communication and/or activities of daily living, exercising power of attorney or court-appointed guardianship, signing consents, and/or keeping the patient safe or calm.

 - Individuals in the process of being admitted to the hospital.
 Once the patient has been registered, the support person should leave the building.

 - Individuals who are in serious or critical condition, with DMC leadership approval.

 - Approved community clergy visitations.
 These visitors can be an addition to the support persons allowed in the exceptions listed above.

 - Other extreme circumstances may be approved by hospital leadership.

 The following guidelines apply to the visitors/support persons who meet the above criteria.

-Visitors for procedural care, Emergency Department, and clinic patients will wait in a designated COVID SAFE area.
+- A visitor for a patient in procedural care areas, the Emergency Department, clinics and those undergoing outpatient procedures will wait in a designated COVID SAFE area.

-Visitors will not be allowed for those hospitalized patients who test positive for COVID-19 or those who have symptoms.
+- Visitors are not allowed for those hospitalized patients who test positive for COVID-19 or those who have symptoms.